soumyashiskarmakar/meesho-product-details-scraper/README.md

 **Installating**

-1. Install Python, add to PATH
+1. Install Python, add to PATH.
-2. Clone this repository
+2. Clone this repository.
-3. Run 'setup.bat' (This will install 'selenium' and 'requests')
+3. Run 'setup.bat'.
+(This will install 'selenium' and 'requests')

 **How to use?**

 1. Edit 'links.txt'.
-Simply put all the links of products on meesho that you want details of
+Simply put all the links of products on meesho that you want details of.
-2. Run 'run.bat' (This will run 'main.py' inside your default terminal application)
+2. Run 'run.bat'.
+(This will run 'main.py' inside your default terminal application)

 **What does it do?**

-1. This opens Microsoft Edge (not Headless)
+1. This opens Microsoft Edge (not Headless).
-2. Gets all the details
+2. Gets all the details.
-3. Clicks on every preview image and downloads the large version of it
+3. Clicks on every preview image and downloads the large version of it.
 4. Saves everything in the products directory.
-For each product it uses the links to generate directory names (takes the part of the url after meesho.com and replaces forward slashes ( / ) with underscores ( \_ ))
+For each product it uses the links to generate directory names (takes the part of the url after meesho.com and replaces forward slashes ( / ) with underscores ( \_ )).\
+(Already downloaded products are automatically skipped)

 **Direcroty Structure:**